 Memes about wearing pajama pants (or no pants) on video calls abound.
 But this only works in the scenario you are, in fact, able to remain seated throughout the call.
 What if your child/partner/dog/roommate starts having a meltdown in the next room and you need to hop up to close the door?
 What if you spill something?
 Better to be prepared here.

 We all do it: you’ve minimized the Zoom so that you can reference another window during the call, and suddenly, all of your communication and attempts at virtual eye contact have been relegated to the bottom-right corner of your screen.
 Meanwhile, the camera stays put, as they tend to do, at the top of your computer.
 When giving a presentation or making a point, try to position the minimized Zoom gallery at the top of your screen, closer to the camera, and give it a direct glance every so often.

-We’re under some pretty unique space constraints right now, to put it mildly.
 No one is (or should be) expecting you to maintain a totally clean, distraction-free background palette throughout your calls, especially for those with kids at home.
 But still, try to do your best here.
 Close a door if you can, and inform the other parties in your space when you’ll be on calls.
 You can also always use a virtual background on Zoom if need be.